JunchenZheng/Espandso/AGENTS.md

 Rules:

+- Use either `trigger` or `triggers`.
-- `trigger` is required and must be a non-empty string.
+- Trigger values must be non-empty strings.
-- A snippet should use either `replace` or `include_file`.
+- Static text snippets use `replace`.
 - `replace` is inline text content.
-- `include_file` points to a resource file relative to the snippet JSON file/workspace context.
+- `include_file` is used for previewing existing external resource snippets parsed from YAML vars.
-- Trigger uniqueness and include-file existence should be validated before build/install actions.
+- Trigger uniqueness should be validated before writing to YAML.

-## YAML Output Rules
+## YAML Editing Rules

-- Espanso output root key is `matches`.
+- Espanso YAML root key is `matches`.
+- New static snippets append a new match to the selected YAML file.
-- Inline snippets emit `trigger`, `replace`, and optional `description`.
+- New snippets emit `trigger` or `triggers`, `replace`, and optional `description`.
 - Multi-line `replace` values should use YAML block literal style.
-- `include_file` snippets are converted into Espanso `vars` that read the file content and expose it as `{{output}}`.
+- Preserve unsupported existing YAML match fields when appending new snippets.
-- Prefer the existing `yaml` package and `src/logic/generateYaml.ts`; do not hand-roll YAML with string concatenation.
+- Prefer the existing `yaml` package and `src/logic/yamlEditor.ts`; do not hand-roll YAML with string concatenation.

 ## Development Rules

-- Prefer TypeScript logic in `src/logic/` for parsing, validation, YAML generation, and migration behavior.
+- Prefer TypeScript logic in `src/logic/` for parsing, validation, YAML editing, and migration behavior.
-- Prefer Tauri helpers in `src/tauri/` for filesystem, settings, Espanso path detection, installation, and restart behavior.
+- Prefer Tauri helpers in `src/tauri/` for filesystem, Espanso path detection, and restart behavior.
 - Keep React components focused on UI state and workflows; move reusable pure behavior into `src/logic/`.
-- When porting behavior from `build.py` or `tools/migrate_legacy.py`, treat Python as a reference, not as the long-term implementation target.
 - Keep Rust changes in `src-tauri/src/` small and limited to native functionality that cannot be handled cleanly through Tauri plugins.
 - Use existing UI primitives in `src/components/ui/` and shared `cn()` from `src/lib/utils.ts`.
 - Run relevant tests/builds after changes.
 For frontend logic, prefer `npx vitest run`; for UI/build changes, run `npm run build`; for desktop integration, run `npm run tauri dev` or `npm run tauri build` when appropriate.